-Board members (except for Mr. Howell prior to his stepping down from CEO in September, 2015 and subsequently Mr. Owen upon his appointment to CEO in October, 2015) are compensated for serving as directors of the Corporation and as Chairs or members of committees of the Board through a combination of stock options, cash compensation consisting of retainer fees and meeting fees, and reimbursement of reasonable related expenses.
+Board members (except for Mr. Owen upon his appointment to CEO in October, 2015) are compensated for serving as directors of the Corporation and as Chairs or members of committees of the Board through a combination of stock options, cash compensation consisting of retainer fees and meeting fees, and reimbursement of reasonable related expenses.
 Specific details of the compensation of directors are provided under the heading, "Compensation of Directors".